ssachan675-cpu/gravix247-legal/privacy-policy.md

 - **Nominate** another individual to exercise these rights on your behalf in the event of your death or incapacity
 - **Register a grievance** regarding the processing of your personal data

+### Deleting some of your data without deleting your account

+**You do not have to close your account to have data removed.** Email us at **dskj4178@gmail.com** with the subject line "Privacy Request", telling us what you would like deleted.
+On request we can remove:

+- Your MCQ test results and scores
+- Your bookmarks (Prelims, Mains, Current Affairs)
+- Your written answers (Mains)
+- Your Answer Library records — file metadata and Google Drive file references
+- Your answer writing goals

+**What we cannot remove while your account remains open:** your **name, mobile number, attempt year and optional subject**.
+The App requires all four in order to work, so they can only be removed by deleting your account.
+This is consistent with your right to erasure under the DPDP Act, which does not extend to personal data that is still necessary to provide the service you have asked us for.

+Requests are acknowledged within **7 days** and acted on within **90 days**, as set out at the end of this section.

 ### In-app account deletion

 You can delete your Gravix247 account directly from within the App — no need to email us.
 Go to **Settings → Delete Account** and follow the two-step confirmation.
 Deletion is immediate and permanent once confirmed.